Department of Psychiatry and Behavioral Sciences

 The Menninger Department of Psychiatry’s General Psychiatry Residency program offers a breadth and depth of training experiences across multiple sites to develop our residents to become successful members of our professional community in all areas, including:

-- Commitment to Service: A core value of the Psychiatry department is to serve our community through enhancement of behavioral health services and education.
+• Commitment to Service: A core value of the Psychiatry department is to serve our community through enhancement of behavioral health services and education.
 The residency program has carried this out through the creation and flourishing of our Psychiatry Residency Outreach to the Public Sector (PROPS), started in 1985 and actively serving Houston through multiple projects each year.
-Residents are encouraged to participate and are excused from clinical services to volunteer in service activities, as well as develop additional projects that align with their passion and interests.
+Residents are encouraged to participate and are excused from clinical services to volunteer in service activities, as well as develop additional projects that align with their passions and interests.

-- Psychiatric Research: All residents are encouraged to engage in research, regardless of their career goals, as we believe that having experience in research leads to better skills for life-long learning.
+• Psychiatric Research: All residents are encouraged to engage in research, regardless of their career goals, as we believe that having experience in research leads to better skills for life-long learning.
 Our residents have wonderful opportunities to participate in research through the research track, and through elective experience in PGY2, PGY3 and PGY4 years.
 We have robust and established research programs in the areas of addictions, brain imaging, clinical trials, child psychiatry, health services, mood and anxiety disorders, neuromodulation, neuropsychiatry, obsessive-compulsive disorder, posttraumatic stress disorder, autism spectrum disorder, and suicide.
-In addition to Baylor research programs, the diversity of our program affiliates provide access to research opportunities with mentors at the MEDVAMC, Harris Health, and The Menninger Clinic.
+In addition to Baylor research programs, the diversity of our program affiliates provides access to research opportunities with mentors at the MEDVAMC, Harris Health, and The Menninger Clinic.

 Our Program Competencies

-- Cultivate humanistic and ethical practitioners of high quality, evidence-based, psychiatric care across the life-cycle, with integration of continuous quality improvement and patient safety into their practices.
+• Cultivate humanistic and ethical practitioners of high quality, evidence-based, psychiatric care across the life cycle, with integration of continuous quality improvement and patient safety into their practices.

 Our Commitment